jlmann-web-1/sporclone/INSTRUCTIONS.md

 7. Find an image representative of your game and save it to your images folder.
 Then crop the image so that it is a perfect square.
 The CSS is written to scale the image automatically, but the image still shouldn’t be too large as it will slow down page load time.
 If necessary resize your image so that it is no larger than 160x160 pixels.
 Edit the image source (g) so that your image appears as an icon for your game.

-8. Edit the footer (m) to give yourself credit for making the quiz
+8. Edit the footer (m) to give yourself credit for making the quiz.
+Use your first name and last initial only.

 9. Edit the table (l) to provide space for each answer.
 The IDs of the span tags for each answer must be answer0, answer1, answer2, etc. Choose dimensions for your table that best display your answers.
 If possible, prevent the need to scroll while playing.
 DO NOT ACTUALLY TYPE ANY ANSWERS INTO THE TABLE.